What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 - Do you have goals related to your personal or professional growth?

-Defining your goals can help both you and your therapist to focus and work towards tangible outcomes.
+Defining your goals may help both you and your therapist to focus and work towards tangible outcomes.
 Your goals may evolve and change throughout your time in therapy, and your therapist can work with you to establish realistic and achievable objectives as you make progress.

 What to expect in your first session

-The first therapy session is an opportunity to begin establishing a connection with your therapist and to tell important information about yourself and what you are hoping to get out of therapy.
+Typically, the first therapy session is an opportunity to begin establishing a connection with your therapist and to tell important information about yourself and what you are hoping to get out of therapy.
 It's common to feel nervous or unsure during this session, but remember that your therapist is there to support you.

 What to do in therapy: Building rapport with your therapist

-Building rapport and trust is a crucial foundation for the therapeutic relationship.
+Building rapport and trust is often a crucial foundation for the therapeutic relationship.
 Your therapist may ask questions to get to know you better, understand your concerns, and gather relevant background information.
 This session is also a chance for you to ask questions, discuss your goals, and voice any concerns or expectations you have about therapy.

 What to talk about in therapy